xbeat/Machine-Learning/README.md

 Introduction to Named Entity Recognition

 Named Entity Recognition (NER) is a natural language processing task that identifies and classifies named entities in text into predefined categories such as person names, organizations, locations, and more.
 It's a crucial component in various NLP applications, including information extraction, question answering, and text summarization.

+## Avoiding Overfitting in Neural Networks

+Understanding Dropout Layer Fundamentals

+In neural networks, dropout is a regularization technique that prevents overfitting by randomly deactivating neurons during training with a specified probability p.
+This forces the network to learn redundant representations and prevents co-adaptation between neurons, leading to more robust feature learning.

 ## Designing Reliable Distributed Systems